8go/matrix-commander/README.md

                         directory.
 If media is encrypted it will be decrypted and stored decrypted.
 By default media files will not be downloaded.
-  -o, --os-notify       Notify me of arriving messages.
+  --os-notify           Notify me of arriving messages.
 Details:: If set and
                         listening, then program will attempt to visually notify of arriving messages through the operating system.
 By default there is no notification via OS.